Alaska Natives seek stop to cruise line's use of heavy oils

 JUNEAU, Alaska — Alaska indigenous leaders are asking a cruise industry giant to stop using heavy fuel oils believed to be harmful to health and the environment.

-The Juneau Empire reports the leaders travelled to Carnival's corporate headquarters in London last week to deliver the petition, seeking to stop the use of the fuel as an inexpensive alternative.
+The leaders travelled to Carnival's corporate headquarters in London last week to deliver the petition, seeking to stop the use of the fuel as an inexpensive alternative, the Juneau Empire reported .

-Bristol Bay petitioner Verner Wilson says this fuel takes longer to break down in the marine environment and its emissions produce more environmentally-harmful chemicals than other fuels.
+This fuel takes longer to break down in the marine environment, and its emissions produce more environmentally-harmful chemicals than other fuels, Bristol Bay petitioner Verner Wilson said.

+"It's a very dangerous fuel.
+It's the thickest, dirtiest fuel," Wilson said.

+The International Maritime Organization has banned heavy fuel oils in the Antarctic, and a similar ban has been proposed for the Arctic.

 Information from: Juneau (Alaska) Empire, http://www.juneauempire.com